 He compares his method to the chef in the children’s movie Ratatouille, who says over and over again, anyone can cook.
 “Anyone can grow food,” Arthur says, “as long as you know what the food needs to grow.
 If you can make the food happy, it will happily grow—and off you are.”

 But in order to succeed, new gardeners benefit from some advice.
-Ever generous with his knowledge, Arthur shared the following tips for those of us who, like him, grow their food in raised garden beds.
+Ever generous with his knowledge, Arthur shared the following tips for raised garden beds.
 To hear more about growing vegetables, farm fresh eggs, and honey, check out Vegetables, Chicken, and Bees published by Appetite (Random House).
+Want to learn how to start a raised vegetable garden for beginners?
+Read on.

 1. Start simple with herbs.